ONSdigital/rm-case-service/README.md

 1. Publish an event to the event publisher (unsure what this is for?)
 1. It adds an IAC case audit record
 1. Prepares a case notification to inform the action service that a new case is ready.
-1. The CaseNotificationPublisher publish this to the rabbit queue Case.LifecycleEvents via the case-notification-outbound-flow.xml where it is read by action service.
+1. The CaseNotificationPublisher publish this to action via pub sub

 ### Receipt Process